I’m a semi-recent transplant to Southern New Jersery, where I live with my husband and toddler.

 I like assembling ingredients to make something greater than just the sum of those ingredients.
 I like to make things from scratch.
-Mostly this is food, but I also knit, crochet, and garden lightly.
+Mostly this is food, but I also have occasionally knitted, crocheted, and gardened lightly.
 I hate throwing things away so I’m happy to find multiple uses for things.
 I like the process of making things.
 It’s very satisfying to make something, to finish something, to accomplish or produce something concrete.
 Particularly with cooking, my finished product often is less expensive than it would have been to buy it – an added bonus.

 I’m a picky eater who happens to like a surprising number of different things.
 You’ll never find me making egg recipes, or recipes with a lot of cheese, but I make Asian, Indian, and Mexican (-inspired) food as well as more standard fare.
 I like a lot of healthy food – I’m a huge fan of whole wheat waffles and steel cut oats, for example – but chocolate is a main component in several of the recipes I’ve made.
 Sometimes I use specialty ingredients, but how unusual you think those are depends largely on your own background.